tgwaAo/BatteryNotification/README.md

 at the end of the file add:

 */20 * * * * /home/[your username]/Desktop/BatteryNotification
-# Battery notification every 20 minutes
+"# Battery notification every 20 minutes"

 close your file with ctrl + x, type "y" and save it under its default name with enter